New and Improved Algorithms for Unordered Tree Inclusion: Definitions and notation

-In the \emph{tree inclusion problem}, the input is two trees~$P$ and~$T$ (also referred to as the ``pattern tree'' and the ``text tree''), and the objective is to determine if $P$ is included in~$T$.
-Define $m = |V(P)|$ and $n=|V(T)|$, and $d$ denote the maximum outdegree of $P$.
-For any node $v$, let $\ell(v)$ and $Chd(v)$ denote its label and the set of its children.
-Also let $Anc(v)$ and $Des(v)$ denote the sets of strict ancestors and strict descendants of~$v$, respectively, i.e., where $v$ itself is excluded from these sets.
-For a tree $T$, $r(T)$ and $V(T)$ denote its root and the set of nodes in $T$.
-For a node $v$ in a tree $T$, $T(v)$ is the subtree of $T$ induced by $Des(v) \cup \{ v \}$.
-We write $P(u) \subset T(v)$ if $P(u)$ is included in $T(v)$ under the condition that $u$ corresponds to $v$.
-For two trees $T_1$ and $T_2$, $T_1 \sim T_2$ denotes that $T_1$ is isomorphic to $T_2$.
+In the \emph{tree inclusion problem}, the input is two trees~$P$ and~$T$, also referred to as the ``pattern tree'' and the ``target tree'', and the objective is to locate every minimal subtree of~$T$ that includes~$P$, where $T(v)$ is called a \emph{minimal subtree} if it minimally includes $P$, the definition of which is given below.
+For any instance of the tree inclusion problem, we define $m = |V(P)|$ and $n=|V(T)|$, and let $d$ denote the degree of~$P$, i.e., the maximum number of children of any node in~$P$.
+We assume w.l.o.g. (without loss of generality) that $m \leq n$ because otherwise $P$ cannot be included in $T$.
+The following concept plays a key role in our algorithm (see Fig.~\ref{fig:inclusion} for an illustration).